SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 # Conclusion

-In that article we have talked about computer networking, topologies, basic networking terms.
+In that article we have talked about computer networking, typologies, basic networking terms.
 Also brifle described OSI and TCP/IP models, ISP.

 Its just the tip of the iceberg.
-For futer and deeper lerning i could recomend:
+For future and deeper learning i could recommend:

 1. [Computer Networking: A Top-Down Approach](https://www.amazon.co.uk/dp/0133594149)
 2. [Computer Networks](https://www.amazon.co.uk/dp/9332518742)